-We have proposed that a strongly interacting SU(2) pure gauge theory (SU(2)CMB) of Yang-Mills scale $\Lambda_E = 1.177 \times 10^{-4}$ eV masquerades as the U(1)Y factor of the standard model of particle physics within the present cosmological epoch.
-This proposal looks in so far viable and consistent as (i) there exists a dynamical stabilization mechanism for the exact restoration of Lorentz invariance at a particular point in the phase diagram of the Yang-Mills theory (the boundary between the deconfining and the preconfining phase), (ii) the ground-state energy density of SU(2)CMB (not coupling the Planck-scale axion to it) at this point represents only about 0.36% of the measured density in dark energy of the present Universe (assuming $\rho{\Lambda} \sim (10^{-3} \, eV)^4$ ), (iii) the dipole strength in the temperature map of the CMB is close to the effect arising from nonabelian fluctuations in SU(2)CMB, (iv) there is a mechanism for providing a large correlation between temperature fluctuation and electric field polarization at large angles in terms of mobile and isolated electrically charged monopoles (the hypothesis of an early reionization may turn out to be redundant), and (v) coupling a (slowly rolling) Planck-scale axion to the theory, possibly explains the observed near coincidence between cosmological dark matter and dark energy.
-(Notice, however, that this would imply that structure formation would be due to ripples and lumps in the coherent axion field [26].)
+We have proposed that a strongly interacting SU(2) pure gauge theory (SU(2){CMB}) of Yang-Mills scale $\Lambda_E = 1.177 \times 10^{-4}$ eV masquerades as the U(1)Y factor of the standard model of particle physics within the present cosmological epoch.
+This proposal looks in so far viable and consistent as (i) there exists a dynamical stabilization mechanism for the exact restoration of Lorentz invariance at a particular point in the phase diagram of the Yang-Mills theory (the boundary between the deconfining and the preconfining phase), (ii) the ground-state energy density of $SU(2){CMB}$ (not coupling the Planck-scale axion to it) at this point represents only about 0.03% of the measured density in dark energy of the present Universe, (iii) the dipole strength in the temperature map of the CMB is numerically close to the maximum of a global temperature fluctuation (as a function of temperature) derived in terms of a radiative correction in the deconfining phase of the Yang-Mills theory, (iv) there is a mechanism for providing a large correlation between temperature fluctuation and electric field polarization at large angles in terms of mobile and isolated electrically charged monopoles (the hypothesis of an early reionization may turn out to be redundant), and (v) coupling a (slowly rolling) Planck-scale axion to the theory, possibly explains the observed near coincidence between cosmological dark matter and dark energy.
+(Notice, however, that this would imply that structure formation would be due to ripples and lumps in the coherent axion field [25].)
 The increasing rate of rolling of the latter will eventually destroy the present thermal equilibirum and elevate $SU(2){CMB}$ into its preconfining phase where the photon is Meissner massive.

-Furthermore, the system SU(2)CMB plus Planck-scale axion may provide a future theoretical framework to investigate the overall strength and distribution of intergalactic magnetic fields.
+Furthermore, the system $SU(2){CMB}$ plus Planck-scale axion may provide a future theoretical framework to investigate the overall strength and distribution of intergalactic magnetic fields.
 (For a slight deviation from thermal equilibrium patches of the Universe's ground state are visibly superconducting by the condensate of electric monopoles coupling to its excitations.)

-To substantiate the scenario further we need to investigate various angular two-point correlations by a diagrammatic analysis of the radiative corrections in the deconfining phase of $SU(2){CMB}$ .
-On a microscopic level, we also may investigate CMB photon scattering processes off individual, electrically charged monopoles for $T > T{CMB}$ .
+To substantiate the scenario further we need to investigate various angular two-point correlations by a diagrammatic analysis of the radiative corrections in the deconfining phase of SU(2){CMB}.
+On a microscopic level, we also may investigate CMB photon scattering processes off individual, electrically charged monopoles for $T > T{CMB}$.
 (At a given temperature $T > T{CMB}$ the number density, the mass, and the charge radius of the latter can be reliably estimated [2, 18].)
 This provides a handle on the amount of induced electric polarization.
 A fluctuating Planck-scale axion should introduce an asymmetry between the electric and the magnetic polarization-temperature cross correlation at large angles.
 It also should make the expectation in the large-angle fluctuation of electric times magnetic mode nonvanishing.
-If future observations of the CMB at large angles detect a clear signal for CP violation then this would be another indication that the system $SU(2){CMB}$ plus Planck-scale axion is responsible for the ground-state physics of our present Universe.
+If future observations of the CMB at large angles detect a clear signal for CP violation then this would be another indication that the system SU(2){CMB} plus Planck-scale axion is responsible for the ground-state physics of our present Universe.